ClickCease Understanding Opposite Branching in Trees - Arborist Now

 Opposite Branching: Shading and Canopy Density

 Trees with opposite branching patterns often experience higher levels of shading within their canopies.
-The symmetrical arrangement of branches leads to a more dense and overlapping canopy structure.
+The symmetrical arrangement of branches leads to a denser, overlapping canopy structure.
 This density results in increased shading between opposite branches, limiting the penetration of sunlight to lower branches and the interior of the canopy.

 Alternate Branching: Enhanced Light Distribution